M17-Project/M17_spec/docs/physical_layer.rst

 Scheme :math:`P_1` is used for the initial LICH link setup info, taking 488 bits of encoded data and selecting 368 bits.
-The :math:`gcd(368, 488)` is 8 which, when used to divide, leaves 46 and 61.
-A full puncture pattern requires the output be divisible by the number of encoding polynomials.
-For this case the full puncture matrix should have 122 entries with 92 of them being 1.
+The :math:`gcd(368, 488)` is 8 which, when used to divide, leaves 46 and 61 bits.
+A full puncture pattern requires the puncturing matrix entries count to be divisible by the number of encoding polynomials.
+For this case a partial puncture matrix is used.
+It should have 61 entries with 46 of them being ones and shall be used 8 times, repeatedly.
+The construction of the puncturing pattern :math:`P_1` is as follows:

+TODO

 Scheme :math:`P_2` is for frames (excluding LICH chunks, which are coded differently).
 This takes 296 encoded bits and selects 272 of them.
 Every 12th bit is being punctured out, leaving 272 bits.
 The full matrix shall have 12 entries with 11 being 1.

-The matrix :math:`P_1` can be represented more concisely by duplicating a smaller matrix with a *flattening*.

 .. math::
    :nowrap: